phpman > man > CREATE_FUNCTION(7)

 PARALLEL UNSAFE indicates that the function can't be executed in parallel mode and the

-is the default.
-PARALLEL RESTRICTED indicates that the function can be executed in
+the default.
+PARALLEL RESTRICTED indicates that the function can be executed in parallel

-parallel mode, but the execution is restricted to parallel group leader.
-PARALLEL
+mode, but the execution is restricted to parallel group leader.
+PARALLEL SAFE indicates

-should be labeled as parallel restricted if they access temporary tables, client
+be labeled as parallel restricted if they access temporary tables, client connection

-connection state, cursors, prepared statements, or miscellaneous backend-local state
+state, cursors, prepared statements, or miscellaneous backend-local state which the

-which the system cannot synchronize in parallel mode (e.g., setseed cannot be executed
+system cannot synchronize in parallel mode (e.g., setseed cannot be executed other than

-other than by the group leader because a change made by another process would not be
+by the group leader because a change made by another process would not be reflected in

-reflected in the leader).
-In general, if a function is labeled as being safe when it
+the leader).
+In general, if a function is labeled as being safe when it is restricted or

 COST execution_cost